Logan Gilbert: 2025–2026

-Pitching style
+Player profile

 Gilbert's physique contributes to his pitching success.
-He is tall, 6 feet 6 inches, and has large hands.
+He is tall and has large hands.
 This combination has led him to have one of the longest extensions, meaning he releases the ball the furthest from the mound and the closest to home plate, limiting batters' reaction time.

-Gilbert also regularly adds new pitches to his repertoire.
+Gilbert regularly adds new pitches to his repertoire.
 In 2022, he began throwing a new slider that he learned from Jacob DeGrom, which became his second most common pitch.
 In 2023, he began throwing a new split changeup or splitter, which replaced his changeup and became his third most frequent pitch.
 In 2024, he added a cutter.
 He threw the cutter 10 percent of the time, reducing his four-seam fastball usage.
 This change made his slider his most frequent pitch for the first time in his career.
 Gilbert's fastball averaged at least 95 miles per hour in his first four seasons in the majors.
 Gilbert tinkered with several of his pitches before spring training in 2025.
+He worked to improve his cutter and sinker before the 2026 season.
+He had abandoned his cutter in 2025 and rarely thrown his sinker.

 Gilbert adopted an alter ego called "Walter" on days when he pitches.
-He said the name started as a joke in college and that "Walter" describes how his increased focus and competitiveness on the mound.
+He said the name started as a joke in college and that "Walter" describes his increased focus and competitiveness on the mound.

 Personal life

-Gilbert married Aviles Gilbert in November 2022.
+Gilbert married his wife in November 2022.
+Their son was born after the 2025 MLB season.
 They have a dog.
-Gilbert is the son of Keith and Noel Gilbert and has a brother, Tyler.
+Gilbert has an older brother, who pitched in high school before suffering an elbow injury.